 We were not able to get a comment from the President’s press office.

-Integrated in the society
+Integrated into the society

 “Moldova has a traditional culture in which homosexuality is seen as threat to ‘normality,’ The majority of the population feel a need to protect what they perceive as normal by confronting minority groups like the LGBT community,” he says.